wgetJane/ttt-weapon-rework/README.md

 it takes 1.5 seconds to reload the first round, 0.6 seconds to reload each following round, and 0.4 seconds to finish reloading\
 this means reloading 6 rounds takes 4.9 seconds (1.5 + 0.6 * 5 + 0.4 = 4.9)

+#### buy menu weapons

+the Silenced M16 is a traitor weapon that costs 2 credits\
+it is basically an assault rifle alternative to the silenced pistol

+enabled by default, set the cvar `ttt_buyable_sim16` from 1 to 0 to disable

+Silenced M16\
+\- base dmg: 16, headshot dmg: 28.33, limb dmg: 8.5\
+\- clip size: 30\
+\- fire rate: 400 rpm\
+\- deploy time: 1 sec\
+\- reload time: 2.75 secs\
+\- better recoil and accuracy

+the Dual Elites is a traitor weapon that costs 1 credit\
+it has very generous auto-aim (45 degree cone) and can attack two players simultaneously\
+damage output is doubled when attacking two targets

+disabled by default, set the cvar `ttt_buyable_elites` from 0 to 1 to enable

+Dual Elites\
+\- base dmg: 15, headshot dmg: 15, limb dmg: 10\
+\- clip size: 30\
+\- fire rate: 360 rpm\
+\- deploy time: 1 secs\
+\- reload time: 4 secs

+the Penetrator is a detective weapon that costs 1 credit\
+it's a version of the deagle that can shoot through walls\
+this is meant to keep traitors from just camping inside traitor rooms (an annoying feature in many maps)

+disabled by default, set the cvar `ttt_buyable_penetrator` from 0 to 1 to enable

+The Penetrator\
+\- base dmg: 35, headshot dmg: 85, limb dmg: 23.33\
+\- clip size: 8\
+\- fire rate: 150 rpm\
+\- deploy time: 0.75 sec\
+\- reload time: 2.5 secs\
+\- kills an unarmoured player in 1 headshot + 1 bodyshot at close range

 ## bug fixes